Have you considered what is important when preparing for a job interview?

 Make a connection with your recruiter.
 Look at them when they speak to you, and confidently look back when it’s your turn to speak.
 Looking down to the ground or at your hands will make you appear nervous or even disinterested.

 There are multiple ways to show you are listening and acknowledging what the recruiter is saying.
 As the recruiter speaks or asks questions, you can make a small nod of your head, smile or respond with a vocal acknowledgement.

 Try these techniques out with a trusted family member or friend.
 Ask their honest opinion on your composure and mannerisms.
 Practice can help you calm your nerves during an interview and give you confidence in your abilities.

 As well as taking a physical copy of your CV to an interview with you, you should study it fully and know everything you’ve put on there.

-The recruiter may pick aspects from your CV prior to the interview to ask you about for your to elaborate.
+The recruiter may pick aspects from your CV before the interview to ask you about for your to elaborate.

 Choose your outfit

-I once had an interview and as I got out of the car my pencil skirt split on the seam!
-Luckily I found some safety pins in my purse so I was able to somehow hold my skirt together on the inside seam.
-But I told myself after that incident to always have a back up outfit just in case!
+I once had an interview, and as I got out of the car, my pencil skirt split on the seam!
+Luckily, I found some safety pins in my purse, so I somehow held my skirt together on the inside seam.
+But I told myself after that incident to always have a backup outfit just in case!

 Plan your journey ahead of time